renatomaia/coutil/doc/manual.md

 When neither `d` nor `s` are provided, the search behaves as if both `d` and `s` were provided.
 By default, `mode` is the empty string.

-Returns `nil` plus an error message in case of errors.
-Otherwise, returns an iterator that have the following usage pattern:
+Returns an iterator that have the following usage pattern:

 	[address, socktype, nextdomain =] getnext ([address])